teraearlywine/teraearlywine/docs/surrogate_vs_composite_keys.md

 ### Challenges with SQL Development using Cloud Tools

 The problem today with cloud tools is that they’re all oriented towards data manipulation SQL.
 But, if you want to create a robust production SQL transformation, that becomes challenging.
 Lets say you have a generic table with app data or user histories, and you’re trying to create a new table derived from it in DBT.
 How to ensure uniqueness with any new table or dimension you create, given that you can’t auto-increment a newer primary key?
+DBT actually has their own solution to the problem, but today we're going to look at how to create your own.
+Dataform (DBT competitor) does not have a solution for this yet.

 You are now required to create one.